 The small tomb wherein the hearts of Duke Adam Frantisek and Eleonora Amalia rest is known as the ‘Tomb of Hearts’.

 Trdelnik is one of the most famous street foods in the Czech Republic.
-It is considered to be a variant of a spit cake or a Kurtoskalacs (Hungarian spit cake).
+It is a variant of a spit cake or a Kurtoskalacs (Hungarian spit cake).

-As a result of being such a famed street food, Trdelnik can be found just about anywhere in the town.
+As a result of being such a famed street food, Trdelnik can be found anywhere in the town.

 It is made by wrapping dough around a cone-shaped baking spit.
 Then, it is rolled in granulated sugar and roasted evenly over charcoal after basting with melted butter until it turns golden brown.